2. IMPORTANT INFORMATION AND WHO WE ARE

 7.2 Where we process personal data in connection with performing a contract, subscription or for a competition, we keep the data for 3 years from your last interaction with us.

 Some of our kiosks and other businesses are run by franchisees.
-A franchisee is a separate business that has a license to sell products under one of our brands.
+A franchisee is a separate business that has a licence to sell produce under one of our brands.

 Each franchisee is responsible for compliance with privacy laws, and we place strict burdens on franchisees to ensure that they do so.
 Occasionally, there may be an exchange of personal data with a franchisee where it is necessary: for example, if you have raised a query with us about a matter that relates to a franchised kiosk, we would be required to discuss that issue with the franchisee, which would involve the use of your personal data for this purpose.